Austin Powers: International Man of Mystery: Home media

 First released on VHS on October 21, 1997.
 Austin Powers: International Man of Mystery was released to region 1 double-sided DVD on October 22, 1997, by New Line Home Video, with widescreen and full-screen versions on opposing sides of the disc.
 It was one of the first movies to be released in the DVD market.
 The widescreen transfer is unusual in that it is a modified version of the theatrical ratio: despite being filmed in 2.39:1 aspect ratio via Super 35, on DVD it is presented in a Univisium 2:1 ratio, "as specified by the director", according to the disc packaging.
 The film was featured in the correct theatrical aspect ratio for the first time when it was released on Blu-ray in the Austin Powers Collection.
+It proved highly successful in the home video market, and was the best-selling video of 1998 in the United States, and the 10th most-rented film of the same year.

 All versions of the film released on home video (including VHS) have two alternate endings and a set of deleted scenes, which were then rare to include on VHS.
 The DVD and Blu-ray versions also feature a commentary.
-However, all US versions of the film are the 89-minute PG-13 cut, with edits to sexual humor/language.
+However, all American versions of the film are the 89-minute PG-13 cut, with edits to sexual humor/language.
 International versions are uncut and 94 minutes long (assuming the correct frame rate).